Pádraig Ó Tuama and Marilyn Nelson

 Choosing Words That Deepen The Argument of Being Alive

-Pádraig Ó Tuama is the community leader of Corrymeela, Northern Ireland’s oldest peace and reconciliation organization.
-He finishes his five-year term in 2019.
-His books include a prayer book, Daily Prayer with the Corrymeela Community, a book of poetry, Sorry for Your Troubles, and a memoir, In the Shelter: Finding a Home in the World.
+Pádraig Ó Tuama is a poet, theologian, and conflict mediator.
+He is the inaugural poet laureate of The On Being Project and was the former leader of Corrymeela, Ireland’s oldest peace and reconciliation organization.
+His books include two volumes of poetry, a daily prayer book, and a memoir, In the Shelter: Finding a Home in the World.

 Marilyn Nelson is professor emerita of English at the University of Connecticut and a chancellor of the Academy of American Poets.
 She is the 2012 recipient of the Poetry Society of America’s Frost Medal for "distinguished lifetime achievement in poetry."
 Her books include The Fields of Praise: New and Selected Poems, Mrs. Nelson’s Class, and The Meeting House.